 JAX's \texttt{shard\_map} is used to specify manually how parallel communications are orchestrated during streaming.
 This design choice enhances code readability; it allows for a more straightforward representation of arrays in their original forms, where all arrays retain their original, physically intuitive dimensions outside the \texttt{shard\_map} function, simplifying code structure and reducing the need for complex array manipulations.
 This is in contrast to using JAX's \texttt{pmap} (parallel map for collective operations), which necessitates adding an extra array axis to represent device numbers, potentially complicating the codebase.

-\subsection{Boundary Conditions}
+\subsection{Boundary conditions}

-The \texttt{BoundaryCondition} class is the base class for defining boundary conditions (BCs) in XLB.
-It includes methods for both setting up boundary attributes and applying the respective BCs.
-Specialized BCs inherit from this base class and override methods and variables as needed for their specific implementation.
+XLB includes methods for both setting up boundary attributes and applying boundary conditions (BCs).
+Specialized BCs inherit from a base class and override methods and variables as needed for their specific implementation.

 Certain BCs, like equilibrium and full-way bounce-back, merely require identification of the boundary cells for their application.
 In contrast, other BCs, such as Zou-He~\cite{zou1997pressure}, regularized \cite{Latt:2008:regularized} or half-way bounce-back, demand additional supplementary data.
 This may entail knowing the types of the surrounding cells, the distance to the solid mesh, the direction of unknown populations requiring reconstruction by the BC scheme, the boundary's normal vector, and conditions specifying whether the BC must be applied to the adjacent fluid cell.
 To facilitate this, an initialization step generates a boolean mask array similar to the size and cardinality of the population array $f_i$.
-In this array, for each direction $c_i$, the value is set to \texttt{True} if $-c_i$ points to solid neighbors (conceptually equivalent to directions where $f_i$ is streamed from solid neighbors) and conversely to \texttt{False} if $-c_i$ points to a fluid neighbor (conceptually equivalent to directions where $f_i$ is streamed from fluid neighbors).
+In this array, for each direction $\boldsymbol{c}_i$, the value is set to \texttt{True} if $-\boldsymbol{c}_i$ points to solid neighbors (conceptually equivalent to directions where $f_i$ is streamed from solid neighbors) and conversely to \texttt{False} if $-\boldsymbol{c}_i$ points to a fluid neighbor (conceptually equivalent to directions where $f_i$ is streamed from fluid neighbors).

 The process of constructing the boolean mask array involves a few steps that are described here.
 First, an array of \texttt{False} with dimensions of (\texttt{nx}, \texttt{ny}, \texttt{nz}, \texttt{q}) is extended along $x, y$ and $z$ directions to accommodate halo layers on the periphery of the computational domain.
 The number of halo layers in $x$ is chosen as a multiple of \texttt{nDevices} to enable array sharding.
 Then, in order to delineate between `exterior' and `interior' of the domain for the purpose of imposing the boundary conditions, values of \texttt{True} are assigned to these peripheral halo cells as well as the internal solid cells defined through the BC constructs.
 A key step in constructing the above mask array is to perform a single streaming on the extended array to shift the boolean content in such a way that leads to an easy realization of \emph{missing} (associated with \texttt{True}) and \emph{known} (associated with \texttt{False}) lattice directions for the boundary cells.
 A visual representation that shows the role of the mask array in identifying the normal vector as well as distinguishing between known and unknown populations at the boundary after the streaming step is depicted in Figure~\ref{fig:mask}.